ho109/My_Middle_School_Portfolio/README.md

 - **5/12**: Final balance patch (2 hours)
   Reworked Goblin’s bullets to homing type
   Enhanced Fire & Robot bullets with explosion and visual effects

+- **5/13**
+  Last update (took a total of 1 hour)
+  The slime was too easy to defeat, so I added a giant slime at the end
+  The giant slime's projectiles now bounce off walls twice and scatter widely in a pattern

 🔗 **GitHub**: https://github.com/ho109/pixel
 🔗 **Game Demo**: https://ho109.github.io/pixel/